RikDuijm/municipality/README.md

 I chose the Font 'Roboto', sans-serif because this is a soothing, modern letter.
 This contributes to the clarity of the page.

 - **Colours**
-I chose to work with only three colours: a bright red, a black font and a clear white background.
-This also contributes to the clarity of the page, but shows also its business-like character and a certain authority.
+I chose to work with only four colours: a bright red, a dark blue for the navigation bar, a black font and a white background.
+This contributes to the clarity of the page, but shows also its business-like character and a certain authority.

 - **Content**
 The website is mobile first.
 The user must be able to report a problem on the spot, not having to start up his computer to do so.
 It means that the amount of information presented must be minimized.
 When entering the website it must be clear that reporting a problem is an easy, quick and painless process.

 - **Progress bar**
-To emphasize the ease of reporting an issue we make use of a progress bar, already in 25% when entering the website.
+To emphasize the ease of reporting an issue we make use of a progress bar, already in 20% when entering the website.
 That’s how quick it is!

 - **Images**
 Although the website must look visually nice, images are of no importance.
 It’s all about functionality.
 Therefore, the only image you see is the municipality arms.